H4CK3RD33P/syseye/README.md

 ![](demo.gif)

-In case the threshold values exceeds, the admin will recieve a system alert through email.
+In case the threshold values exceeds, the admin will receive a system alert through email.
 By default all the threshold values are above 80.

 *The sender email & password, receipent email and threshold values can be configured*